atulenv/producthunt/README.md

    npx expo start
    ```

+   > The `npm start` script now probes whether the environment allows opening a local TCP port.
+   > In restricted sandboxes (like this coding environment) the probe will log a warning and exit gracefully;
+   > on a normal workstation it launches `expo start` as usual.

 3. Open the project in Expo Go, iOS simulator, Android emulator, or a development build as needed.

 ### Customising data quickly